tutorgen/hpit_services/README.md

 Couchbase: `sudo /etc/init.d/couchbase-server start`, `sudo /etc/init.d/couchbase-server stop`

 Next, set up the server settings.
-The settings are located in /path/to/hpit_services/
+Instructions are located in the section [Server Settings](#GSServerSettingsToc)

 Now, seed the database with this command: